TeMU-BSC/codiesp-evaluation-script/README.md

 ##### gold/
 This directory contains the gold standard files for each of the sub-tasks, in separated directories.
 Each sub-directory may contain different sub-directories for each data set: sample, train, development, test, etc. Sample gold standard files and toy data are in this GitHub repository.
-For more gold standard files, please, visit the CodiEsp Track webpabe (http://temu.bsc.es/codiesp/index.php/2019/09/19/datasets/).
+For more gold standard files, please, visit the [CodiEsp Track webpabe](http://temu.bsc.es/codiesp/index.php/2019/09/19/datasets/).
-Gold standard files must be in the appropriate format (such as the files distributed in the CodiEsp Track webpage, http://temu.bsc.es/codiesp/index.php/2019/09/19/datasets/).
+Gold standard files must be in the appropriate format (such as the files distributed in the [CodiEsp Track webpage](http://temu.bsc.es/codiesp/index.php/2019/09/19/datasets/).

 ##### system/
 This directory contains the submission files for each of the sub-tasks, in separated